 Monitoring serverless applications

 Because serverless applications typically run in specialized environments, administrators worry about having adequate monitoring and observability capabilities.
 Serverless application providers do provide basic monitoring and insights, but the features are limited.

-Getting a no-hassle birds-eye view of serverless systems
+Getting a no-hassle bird’s-eye view of serverless architecture

-While building custom applications is expensive, using an automatic and intelligent observability platform such as Dynatrace to monitor your serverless environments allows you to avoid flying blind and incurring the cost of building code and dashboards from the ground up.
+While building custom applications can be expensive, using an automatic and intelligent observability platform such as Dynatrace to monitor your serverless environments allows you to avoid flying blind and incurring the cost of building code and dashboards from the ground up.

-Dynatrace’s Sofware Intelligence Platform automatically discovers applications, processes, and services running across hybrid, multicloud, and serverless environments in real-time.
-It captures their metrics, logs, traces, and user experience data, and analyzes them in the context of their dependencies among other services and infrastructure.
+Dynatrace’s Software Intelligence Platform automatically discovers applications, processes, and services running across hybrid, multicloud, and serverless environments in real time.
+It captures metrics, logs, traces, and user experience data, and it analyzes them in the context of their dependencies among other services and infrastructure.
 Customizable, no-code dashboards in Dynatrace give you direct insight into every service without scanning through the countless logs generated across your applications.

 Dynatrace combines information from more than 500 applications on AWS, Azure, and the Google Cloud Platform.
 Extending real-time observability beyond the tools offered by your services provider helps monitor your entire hybrid cloud environment with no blind spots, stay on top of the dynamics of your enterprise, and avoid performance issues and cost overruns.